vGhost2000/json-schema/1.x/structure.md

 It is not a required keyword, but we recommend you using it, as a  best practice.

 The usage of this keyword will be covered in the next chapters.

+## *definitions* keyword

+This keyword does not directly validate data, but it contains a map of validation schemas.
+The value of this keyword can be anything.
+This keyword is not required.

 ## Metadata keywords